aftialabs/morf-docs/README.md

 This Github repo contains the documentation for Morf.
 The documentation is created in Markdown.
 If you are not familiar with Markdown please see the [Markdown Getting Started Guide](https://www.markdownguide.org/getting-started/).

 ## Contibuting to Morf Documentation
 We'd love to have your input!
-If you want to contribute to the Morf documentation, please create a Pull Request for your suggested updates or additions.
+If you want to contribute to the Morf documentation (or samples), please create a Pull Request for your suggested updates or additions.